kevinjycui/picoCTF-2019-writeup/Forensics/m00nwalk2/README.md

 * [clue 2](clue2.png)
 * [clue 3](clue3.png)

 Now for the second part of the challenge: figuring out the flag.
-We require some cryptography.
+We require some foresnics.
 The clues direct us to [Alan Eliasen's Future Boy website](https://www.futureboy.us) with a password hidden_stegosaurus.
-We go to this site and open the stegonographic decoder, with the password key being the one given to us.
+We go to this site and open the steganographic decoder, with the password key being the one given to us.
 After uploading our message.wav file, the hidden flag is revealed.
 ## Flag
 `picoCTF{the_answer_lies_hidden_in_plain_sight}`